HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

 For configuring the LDAP registry itself, see [Configuring LDAP](ldap_configuration.md).

+## After changing the administrator

+After the new administrator is active, update any services or configurations that were using the previous administrator credentials.
+Failing to update these may cause authentication failures in dependent services.

+Services that commonly store administrator credentials and may require updating:

+- **Credential Vault**: If the administrator credentials are stored in the Credential Vault, update the relevant vault slot with the new credentials.
+Features such as Syndication use Credential Vault slots to authenticate and will fail if the stored credentials no longer match the active administrator.
+- **Any custom scheduled tasks or scripts** that authenticate using the previous administrator username or password.

 ## Rollback

 If you provided incorrect credentials or configuration and lost administrator access, use one of the following options to revert to a working state.